 You may have heard in recent conversations or perhaps in recent health news about the importance of having a “healthy gut.”
-Some of the most most common conditions claimed to be strongly associated with gut health include:
+Here's why:

 The truth is, there is a large amount of scientific evidence to support these claims!
 It sounds a little crazy to link all of these issues to your gut, but it makes a little more sense when you start to understand what it means to have a healthy and unhealthy gut.

+Your “gut” is the term referring to your digestive tract, primarily the small and the large intestine.
 In the past, we were taught that “germs are bad” and that we need to protect ourselves from them.
 Only in recent years have we really begun embracing the fact that we depend on them for good health!
 Germs include microscopic living structures such as bacteria.
 They are also referred to as “microbes.”

 Microbes are called pathogens when they are harmful to our health.
 “Bad bacteria” is an example of a pathogen.
 “Good bacteria” can also act as a pathogen if it begins growing in the wrong part of the body.
 However, our digestive tracts, including our mouths and intestine, are supposed to be full of microbes and we actually cannot survive without their presence.